jeremy-miller/chat-node/README.md

 To run [ESLint](http://eslint.org/) on the Javascript files in the repository, execute the following command: ```docker run -it --rm jeremymiller/chat-node npm run-script lint```

 ### Run
-1. To run the chat server by executing the following command: ```docker run -it --rm jeremymiller/chat-node```
+1. To run the chat server by executing the following command: ```docker run -it --rm -p 3000:3000 jeremymiller/chat-node```
 2. Connect to `http://localhost:3000` in your web browser
 3. Begin chatting!